VegaDeftwing/OpGuidesHugoSrc/content/Other/Conlangs/neography.md

 {{< /speech >}}

 Well, yeah, no shit.
-But humans like sharing their art and especially for relatively small communities with little to no local groups being able to inteface digitally is a big deal.
+But humans like sharing their art and especially for relatively small communities with little to no local groups being able to interface digitally is a big deal.
 Obviously this is true for conlanging and neography communities.
 To do that they need tools with support for making complicated scripts that use lesser-used features you might find in various font and rendering standards like OpenType in a way that is affordable (font creation software ranges from awful and free to mediocre and expensive as hell) and intuitive.
 There are some tools out there for conlanging ([PolyGlot](http://draquet.github.io/PolyGlot/readme.html), [akrantiain](https://github.com/sozysozbot/akrantiain2), [lexifer](https://lingweenie.org/conlang/lexifer.html), etc.) but many are either abandoned, extremely difficult for the less technically inclined to setup and use, or very limited.

 ## Reflecting on change